bektas-sari/flutter_business_card/README.md

-# 💼 Flutter Business Card Application
+# 💼 Flutter Business Card App

 A fully customizable and elegant Flutter business card app.
 This project features a modern layout with a profile picture, name, title, contact info, address, website, social media icons, and a QR code.